-[00:13:01] Patrick O’Keefe: It’s interesting to hear your perspective as someone who has, in your word, built ther career on Jive.
-As you highlight, if you go to Jive’s website right now for Jive-x, it says at the top, “Jive Software is now part of Aria.
+[00:13:01] Patrick O’Keefe: It’s interesting to hear your perspective as someone who has, in your words, built their career on Jive.
+As you highlight, if you go to Jive’s website right now for Jive-x, it says at the top, “Jive Software is now part of Aurea.
 Learn about the acquisition.” [chuckles] So, it’s still the header of the site that Jive Software just got acquired, and now Jive-x got split up.
 But you brought up something that’s really interesting, and I want to highlight this.
 It’s that, I think what you’re referring to is integration between Jive-x and Jive-n.
 They were taking advantage of both the public and the private components of that, and the uncertainty right now, I guess it’s not so much on the Lithium side.
-If you’re a Lithium customer, the uncertainty isn’t so much there, but it’s really would the people who have bought in to Jive as a platform and both used the internal and use the external.
+If you’re a Lithium customer, the uncertainty isn’t so much there, but it’s really would the people who have bought into Jive as a platform and both use the internal and use the external.

-Now, they’ve made decisions that cost [chuckles] a lot of money [chuckles] [unintelligible 00:13:48] companies, where in some cases– I’ve talked about this with some people who use Jive.
-I think maybe Kim England at Pearson, but the idea that– In some cases, you’re pinning your career, or at least your time at that company, on to this software decision, because it’s such a big investment, where if it doesn’t go right, it could literally mean your job.
+Now, they’ve made decisions that cost [chuckles] a lot of money [chuckles], these software companies, where in some cases– I’ve talked about this with some people who use Jive.
+I think maybe Kim England of Pearson, but the idea that– In some cases, you’re pinning your career, or at least your time at that company, on to this software decision, because it’s such a big investment, where if it doesn’t go right, it could literally mean your job.
 That’s got to be a scary thing is, if you really bought all in on Jive, and now they essentially say you didn’t buy all in on Jive, you bought half Jive [chuckles] and half Lithium, and we’ll see where it goes.

 [00:15:20] Patrick O’Keefe: Yes.
-I’m just reading read an article right now on MarTech today and it mentions that the CEO of Lithium said that the customers will have the opportunity to migrate to Lithium, but the development of Jive-x will continue indefinitely.
+I’m just reading an article right now on MarTech Today and it mentions that the CEO of Lithium said that the customers will have the opportunity to migrate to Lithium, but the development of Jive-x will continue indefinitely.
 Yes, it’s such an odd place to be in.
 But you mentioned Salesforce.
 Bright Horizons is a Salesforce full stack company.
-So, you use a lot of Salesforce stuff and you use the community cloud.
+So, you use a lot of Salesforce stuff and you use the Community Cloud.
 I don’t know if I’ve ever had anyone on the show that used community cloud.
 Privately, I’ve talked to a few people, and those private feelings were that it wasn’t that great.
-As someone who has an understanding of that market, how do you think community cloud fits into the options that are out there?
+As someone who has an understanding of that market, how do you think Community Cloud fits into the options that are out there?

-Because we already know who our customers are, but now we get a little more deeper intelligence and another data point to look at.
-I think there’s a lot more to come and a lot more to surface and really dig into the [unintelligible 00:16:50], to learn even more about the customer, and what their journey is, and where they are going to be going.
+We already know who our customers are, but now we get a little more deeper intelligence and another data point to look at.
+I think there’s a lot more to come and a lot more to surface and really dig into the Linux, to learn even more about the customer, and what their journey is, and where they are going to be going.
 So far so good.

 [00:17:02] Daniel Marotta: Yes.
 I don’t think it’s their style.
 Salesforce, I think one of their growth tactics is acquisition.
 I know a lot of the software companies out there in the world, like Oracles, and the Adobes, EMC, they grow by acquisition.
 It’s very rare that they move in the other direction, so I think it’ll be stable at least for a while.

-[00:17:23] Patrick O’Keefe: In a pre-show questionnaire, you mentioned in relation to gamification that you enjoy the challenge of time, the change in member behavior with business objectives.
-I’d love to hear more about that, specifically some examples of gamification used to change member behavior that’s then tied to business objectives.
+[00:17:23] Patrick O’Keefe: In a pre-show questionnaire, you mentioned in relation to gamification that you enjoy the challenge of tying the change in member behavior with business objectives.
+I’d love to hear more about that, specifically, some examples of gamification used to change member behavior that’s then tied to business objectives.

-I’ve done that at Analog Devices, and to some degree at PTC, there was very out-of-the-box, very basic type of gamification [unintelligible 00:18:51].
+I’ve done that at Analog Devices, and to some degree at PTC, there was very out-of-the-box, very basic type of gamification elements then.
 We’re talking quite a few years ago now.
-But, for each and every time I do a gamification strategy, it’s fun for me to dive in what are we trying to achieve with gamification.
-But then, how de change that behavior with a member of the base to actually achieve that result.
-There’s an element of psychology with it, and then you tie it in with technology and marry [unintelligible 00:19:15] together, you started making movements in the community in a positive direction.
+But, for each and every time I do a gamification strategy, it’s fun for me to dive into what are we trying to achieve with gamification.
+But then, how do we change that behavior with a member of the base to actually achieve that result.
+There’s an element of psychology with it, and then you tie it in with technology and marry those things together, you started making movements in the community in a positive direction.